Using sexed semen in your dairy herd can help reduce rearing costs and increase the potential profit.

 Our calculator helps explore semen usage scenarios for your farm taking into account the market value of calves, conception rates and TB losses to create a realistic illustration for different scenarios.
 It even takes into account bull costs for farms using natural service.

-Whether embarking on artificial insemination for the first time, considering the use of sexed semen or just looking to improve conception rates, making sure you cover all the details when serving cows is critical to maximising results.
+Whether embarking on using sexed semen for the first time, increasing usage or just reviewing your AI protocol to improve conception rates, making sure you cover all the details when serving cows is critical to maximising results.

 Practical uses of sexed semen for block calvers webinar